Harappa: Chronology

+Period 1 occupation was thought to be around 7 to 10 hectares, but following excavations and findings of pottery in Mound E, along with previously found Mound AB pottery, suggest Ravi/Hakra phase would have been extended, together in both mounds, to 25 hectares.

+Period 2, Kot Diji phase, was extended in the same two mounds, AB and E, covering over 27 hectares.

+In Period 3, Harappa phase, the settlement reached 150 hectares.

 By far the most exquisite and obscure artefacts unearthed to date are the small, square steatite (soapstone) seals engraved with human or animal motifs.
 A large number of seals have been found at such sites as Mohenjo-Daro and Harappa.
 Many bear pictographic inscriptions generally thought to be a form of writing or script.
-Despite the efforts of philologists from all parts of the world, and despite the use of modern cryptographic analysis, the signs remain undeciphered.
+Despite the efforts of philologists from all parts of the world and the use of modern cryptographic analysis, the signs remain undeciphered.
 It is also unknown if they reflect proto-Dravidian or other non-Vedic language(s).
 The ascribing of Indus Valley Civilisation iconography and epigraphy to historically known cultures is extremely problematic, in part due to the rather tenuous archaeological evidence for such claims, as well as the projection of modern South Asian political concerns onto the archaeological record of the area.
-This is especially evident in the radically varying interpretations of Harappan material culture as seen from both Pakistan- and India-based scholars.

-In February 2006 a school teacher in the village of Sembian-Kandiyur in Tamil Nadu discovered a stone celt (tool) with an inscription estimated to be up to 3,500 years old.